-Family issues are some of the most difficult and most stressful matters to deal with.
-At the McIlveen Family Law Firm, our South Carolina divorce attorneys and child custody lawyers understand what you’re going through.
+Our SC Family Law Attorneys are here to help you through all of your family law issues.
+We know family law issues are difficult and stressful.
+At the McIlveen Family Law Firm, our South Carolina divorce lawyers and child custody attorneys understand what you’re going through.
 This is why our goal is to make it easier for you to get through these challenging times and get you the most favorable results possible for your case.

 The McIlveen Family Law Firm is highly trusted by families in the Carolinas.
-We have three offices in North Carolina and an office in Greenville, South Carolina.
+We are ready to help whether you need an aggressive divorce attorney or someone to help you mediate your family law case.
+Our South Carolina family law attorneys are ready to help.
 We can serve you if you live in Abbeville County, Anderson County, Cherokee County, Greenwood County, Greenville County, Pickens County, Laurens County, Newberry County, Saluda County, Spartanburg County, Union County and York County.
 If you are not located in any of these counties, you may still find guidance in our free downloadable materials and videos.

 You can count on the McIlveen Family Law Firm for family law matters such as divorce, child custody, child support, alimony, mediation, property division, separation agreements, prenuptial agreements, grandparents’ rights, domestic violence, collaborative law and more.

 What are the legal grounds for divorce in South Carolina?

 Throughout the state, there are five different grounds for divorce:

 - Adultery – For this to become valid grounds for divorce, you do not need to provide proof of the actual act of adultery.